polyipseity/information/general/product innovation.md

 Product innovation can be {{an invention or an improvement over existing products}}.
 Making an invention is {{costly, risky, and requires extensive research}}. {{95% of new inventions}} fail.
 In contrast, improving existing products is {{cheaper, safer, and requires limited research}}. {{98% of innovations}} are of this kind.

-Improving existing products can include {{adding or modifying features, to align with current culture, trends, or market desirability}}.
+Improving existing products can include {{adding or modifying features, to align with current culture, market desirability, or trends}}.

 ## references